envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 The [ExternalDNS](https://kubernetes-sigs.github.io/external-dns/latest/) controller maintains DNS records based on Kubernetes resources.
 Together with cert-manager, this can be used to fully automate hostname management.
 It can use various source resources, among them Gateway Routes.
-Just specify a Gateway Route resource, let ExternalDNS create the domain records and then cert-manager the TLS certificate.
+Just specify a Gateway Route resource, let ExternalDNS create the domain records, and then cert-manager the TLS certificate.

 [The tutorial on Gateway API](https://kubernetes-sigs.github.io/external-dns/latest/tutorials/gateway-api/) uses kubectl.
 They also have a [Helm chart](https://github.com/kubernetes-sigs/external-dns/blob/master/charts/external-dns/README.md), which is easier to customize.
-What is relevant for Envoy Gateway is to set the sources:
+The only thing relevant to Envoy Gateway is to set the sources:

 ```yaml
 # values.yaml